EMBLEMS of OFFICE

 The UNCW mace, carried by the chief faculty marshal at commencement, incorporates elements and materials important to the history of our university and region.
 The boss, or top of the mace, represents the essence of education, the flame of learning.
 It was designed to embody humankind’s timeless pursuit of knowledge and quest for truth.

 Below the boss are four official seals important to the university’s history.
 They represent New Hanover County, Wilmington College, the University of North Carolina system and the University of North Carolina Wilmington.
-Four bands on the shaft symbolize UNCW’s four academic areas: the College of Arts and Sciences, the College of Health and Human Services, the Cameron School of Business and the Watson School of Education.
+Four bands on the shaft symbolize UNCW’s four academic areas: the College of Arts and Sciences, the College of Health and Human Services, the Cameron School of Business and the Watson College of Education.

 The terminus, or end piece, consists of a longleaf pinecone to symbolize the longleaf pine tree common to the landscape of Southeastern North Carolina.
 The longleaf pine is also the state tree.

-The mace was designed by Jeff Morvil, a Wilmington artist, and created by Marvin Jensen, a sculptor from Penland, N.C.
+The mace was designed by Jeff Morvil, a Wilmington artist, and created by Marvin Jensen, a sculptor from Penland, NC.